vimc/bb8/README.md

 # Configuration
-bb8 backs up data to another server, which we call the Starport, via ssh.
-We create a "source" configuration file that lists all targets.
+bb8 backs up data to another server, which we call the Starport, via ssh. bb8 requires a "source" configuration file that lists all targets.
 Then, when we set up a particular machine to either backup or restore, we choose which targets we want to backup and/or restore on this machine.